 7. A Little Shower Safety

 If you use a bar of soap in the bath or shower then you probably know how easy it is for that to slip out of your hands which then forces you to bend over to retrieve it.
-This can result in a fall and injury so you can try any of the following:
+This can result in a fall and injury so try any of the following:

 - Put the bar of soap in the foot of panty hose.
 Cut the panty hose so that it’s knotted and manageable.